finos/common-domain-model/documentation/source/documentation.rst

    time TimeZone (0..1) <"The observation time.">
    side QuotationSideEnum (0..1) <"The side (bid/mid/ask) of the observation, when applicable.">

-Apart from the ``ObservationPrimitive``, they are each designed to include ``before`` and ``after`` attributes that define the state transition.
-From an observation, which is independent from any transaction and is the equivalent of the *market data oracle* in a distributed ledger context, a ``ResetPrimitive`` can be built which does affect a particular transaction.
-A separate ``Transfer`` can be built in case that reset generates a cashflow.
+Apart from the ``ObservationPrimitive``, each primitive event is designed to include a ``before`` and an ``after`` trade state attributes, that define the state transition in terms of change in the trade state.

-.. note:: While not all primitive events are currently composed of a ``before`` and ``after`` state, this is subject to review and will potentially be harmonised to establish a clean state-transition model in the CDM.
+.. note:: Not all primitive events are currently composed of a ``before`` and ``after`` state defined in terms of the ``Trade`` object.
+This is subject to review and will potentially be harmonised to establish a cleaner state-transition model in the CDM.

+From an observation (provided by some *market data oracle* and independently from any transaction), a ``ResetPrimitive`` can be built which does affect a specific transaction.
+A ``TransferPrimitive`` can then handle any cashflow (or other types of asset transfer) that the reset may generate.

+The CDM has been designed to treat the reset and the transfer primitive events separately.

+* Many transfer events are not tied to any reset: for instance, the currency settlement from an FX spot or forward transaction.
+* Not all reset events generate a cashflow: for instance, the single, final settlement that is based on all the past floating rate resets in the case of a compounding floating zero-coupon swap.

 Business Event Features
 ^^^^^^^^^^^^^^^^^^^^^^^

-Each trade lifecycle event business event is represented as a collection of primitive event components in the ``BusinessEvent`` type:
+Each trade lifecycle event is represented as a collection of primitive event components in the ``BusinessEvent`` type:

 .. code-block:: Haskell